exploratory-io/book/tutorials/yelp.md

 You can see the number of the neighborhoods tagged with businesses are varied between 0 and 3.

-Let's find out what percentage does each number (0, 1, 2, 3) represent.
-Since the summary view gives you a histogram for each numeric and date data type column and a bar chart for each text data type column, the easiest way to do this is to convert the 'integer' data type to 'character' data type by wrapping the result of the ```list_n() ``` function with ```as.character()``` like below.
+Let's find out the percentage of each of the numbers (0, 1, 2, 3).
+Since the summary view gives you a histogram for each numeric data type column and a bar chart for each text data type column, the easiest way to do this is to convert the 'integer' data type to 'character' data type by wrapping the result of the ```list_n() ``` function with ```as.character()``` like below.

 ![](images/yelp-list-count3.png)

- When you run this command you'll see 52 businesses have 3 tags, but most of the businesses are either no tag or 1 tag of the neighborhood name.
+ When you run this command you'll see only 52 businesses have 3 tags, but most of the businesses are either no tag or 1 tag of the neighborhood name.

  ![](images/yelp-list-count4.png)